banesullivan/scooby/README.md

                                text_width=text_width, sort=sort)
 ```

-So a user can use your Report:
+This makes it particularly easy for a user of your project to quickly generate
+a report on all of the relevant package versions and environment details when
+sumbitting a bug.

 ```py
 >>> import your_package
 >>> your_package.Report()